 How do you spot draining, challenging people in the wild?
 First, you need to recognize what makes someone toxic.
 The overall arching theme of toxicity in a relationship is when you don’t enjoy spending time with them.
-They might even hide these actions in plain sight with one of these 20 diversionary tactics toxic people use to degrade you.
-If there’s something that makes you resent spending time with this person, odds are their behavior is harmful.

 Here are the most common types of toxic people you’re likely to encounter: